Our next Read-A-Thon will be March 6, 2026

 7) parents pick up students at the cafeteria side doors at 9:30 p.m.

 Fundraising: This is our library's main fundraiser, and our goal is to provide programs to connect all students to our campus with a variety of events.
 These include Trivia Night and Film Festival, Maker Days, Library Club, Mini Contests, Reading Rumble, Reading Challenge parties and incentives, Book Clubs, creative supplies for library lessons, and Read A Thon itself.
-We will be using an online fundraising program this year (similar to what that band has used for the past few years), so that students can connect digitally to their pledge donors, and all the funds are collected online.
+We will be using an online fundraising program (similar to what that band has used for the past few years), so that students can connect digitally to their pledge donors, and all the funds are collected online.
 We really appreciate the generous donations we have been fortunate to receive.

 What it's not: It's a fun experience, but it's for students who love reading and plan to do a lot of reading at this event.
 There will be opportunities to run and move and talk (Quidditch, craft stations, feast), but there will be a lot of sustained reading time.